-Prior to joining the Criminal Division, Mr. Buretta served for eight years as an Assistant U.S. Attorney in the United States Attorney’s Office for the Eastern District of New York, and was Chief of the Office’s Organized Crime and Racketeering Section from 2008 to 2011.
+Prior to joining the Criminal Division, Mr. Buretta served for eight years as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Eastern District of New York, and was Chief of the Office’s Organized Crime and Racketeering Section from 2008 to 2011.
 Mr. Buretta also served in the Office’s National Security Section, where he handled investigations under the Anti‑Terrorism Act and Espionage Act, among others.
 He served as the prosecutor in ten trials during this time.

 Mr. Buretta was born in St. Louis, Missouri, and grew up in Fresno, California.
 He received his B.A. in 1993 from the University of California at Berkeley.
 In 1996 he received his J.D. cum laude from Georgetown University Law Center, where he earned the Edward Allen Tamm Award and was Editor‑in‑Chief of the Georgetown Law Journal’s Annual Review of Criminal Procedure.
 He rejoined Cravath in November 2013.